 South London’s old railway arches and viaducts are being revived by Network Rail.
 In Vauxhall, viaducts run parallel from the riverside Albert Embankment passing through to Nine Elms, set to unleash a host of interesting new space for business.

 VNEB is one of the largest regeneration projects in London, covering 227 hectares across both Lambeth and Wandsworth.
 Apple HQ and the US Embassy will be amongst the new residents in the developments that are set to support the creation of 25,000 new jobs and more than 20,000 homes.
-There will be many new large commercial space opportunities coming forward, including the council’s current office building in the area – Phoenix House, when council staff are relocated to Brixton in 2018.
+There will be many new large commercial space opportunities coming forward, including the council’s current office building in the area.

 Vauxhall’s new developments, several which form the new high rise cluster, such as Keybridge House, Vauxhall Square and 8 Albert Embankment, are set to provide over 3,500 new homes and 8,000 new jobs.
 On the ground floor, new retail floorspace will bring Vauxhall’s total retail provision to over a quarter of that on Oxford Street.

 If your business is interested in development or locating in Lambeth, please click below to complete an enquiry form.
 We look forward to hearing from you.